-There is an annoying glitch with Steam that causes it to have a black screen, mainly with the library tab.
+There is an annoying glitch with Steam that can cause it to have a black screen, mainly with the library tab.

 Sometimes clicking around and about can temporarily resolve the issue, but it often comes back.